Private/Public and Sovereign/Sovereign-guaranteed lending publications are out.

 ABOUT US

-GEMs, the Global Emerging Markets Risk Database Consortium, is one of the world’s largest credit risk databases for the emerging markets operations of its member institutions, that are Multilateral Development Banks (MDBs) and Development Finance Institutions (DFIs).
+GEMs, the Global Emerging Markets Risk Database, is one of the world’s largest credit risk databases for the emerging markets operations of its member institutions, that are Multilateral Development Banks (MDBs) and Development Finance Institutions (DFIs).
 It pools data on credit defaults on the loans extended by consortium members, the migrations of their clients’ credit rating and the recoveries on defaulted projects.

 The Consortium members contribute anonymized data on their projects’ credit events notably in emerging markets and developing economies.
 In return, members gain access to aggregate GEMs statistics on observed default rates, rating migration matrixes and recovery rates by geography, sector, time-period and various other dimensions.